az-cat/az-hpcapps/README.md

 - Quantum Espresso
 - StarCCM

-Send us a note as an issue in the repo if you want to have a need for others applications.
+To request other applications, send us a note as an issue in the repo.